Shop around for cheaper health cover

 Fill in this simple online form to get a free private medical insurance quote from our partner, Active Quote.

 Change your cover level

 Most insurers offer three levels of cover: comprehensive, standard and budget.

-Budget plans trim your costs by excluding outpatient treatment such as initial diagnostics and consultations, which you can get free on the NHS if you’re prepared to wait and excludes things like alternative therapies.
+Budget plans trim your costs by excluding outpatient treatment such as initial diagnostics and consultations, which you can get free on the NHS if you’re prepared to wait and exclude things like alternative therapies.